 Review Decisionmaker for matters involving a Faculty, Other Academic Appointee, or Postdoctoral Researcher respondents

-The Provost serves as the Review Decisionmaker for matters involving Faculty, Other Academic Appointees, or Postdoctoral Researchers respondents.
+The Provost (or designee) serves as the Review Decisionmaker for matters involving Faculty, Other Academic Appointees, or Postdoctoral Researchers respondents.
 Unless the Respondent is an appointee under Statute 11.1 and the sanction is termination of appointment/employment, the Provost’s decision is final and unreviewable within the University.
 If the Respondent is appointed under Statute 11.1 and the Provost has decided to impose the sanction of termination of employment, then the matter will next proceed under the process set forth in Statute 11.4.